- Twillory Review: Read this before buying - December 1, 2024

 Want the :tldr (too long, didn’t read?)

-This is an easy one… buy this air freshener and put it where you are getting tons of Miller Moths.
+This is an easy one… buy this air freshener and put it where you get tons of Miller Moths.
 These moths hate the smell of peppermint and will stay away (it’s not actually that they don’t like peppermint, the scent actually overpowers their sense of smell, so they avoid it.

 We put one of these bad boys under our couch on the front porch.
 This keeps the miller moths away - super simple, but it works!